16 Life Skills Your Kids Will Need Before They Leave Home

 Stand Up for Oneself

 Adults are often in situations where they have to advocate for themselves.
-For example, they may need to ask their boss for a raise, let a stranger know they accidentally cut them in line or tell a waiter that their bill is incorrect.
+For example, they may need to ask their boss for a raise, let a stranger know they accidentally cut them in line, or tell a waiter that their bill is incorrect.

 These situations can sometimes be tricky.
-But imagine if we’d never been given the chance to practice standing up for ourselves – with teachers, coaches or peers?
+But imagine if we’d never been given the chance to practice standing up for ourselves – with teachers, coaches, or peers?

-While it may be tempting at times to speak up and advocate for our kids, this should be the exception, not the rule.
+While it may sometimes be tempting to speak up and advocate for our kids, this should be the exception, not the rule.
 Instead, embrace opportunities for kids to take the lead, and stand up for themselves.
 These moments will help build kids’ confidence, resilience, and set them up for greater success as adults.

 For more about how parents can help kids stand up for themselves see: How to Help Kids Stand Up for Themselves